lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

         (default: true)
     :openstack-image-cleanup-age: Age in days of image before marking it for removal. (default: 30)
+    :openstack-image-protect: Whether or not to run the image protect script.
+        (default: true)
     :stream: Keyword that can be used to represent a release code-name.
         Often the same as the branch. (default: master)
     :submodule-recursive: Whether to checkout submodules recursively.